phannam1412/phannam1412/README.md

 # Principles of explanation

+The explaination should contains the following sections with priority order as belows:

+## 1. What

-What: what is it ?
+What is it ?

+Introduce about definition.

+## 2. Why

-Why: why do you need it ?
+Why do you need it ?

+Explain the reason why you need it, what problems may occur when you don't use it.

+## 3. How

-How: how can you implement/practice it ?
+How can you implement/practice it ?

+Explain the process, flow, step by step in details about how to implement or use it.

+## 4. When

-When: when should/shouldn't you implement/practice it ?
+When should/shouldn't you implement/practice it ?

+Introduce some circumstances when you should use it.

+Introduce some circumstances when you shouldn't use it.

+Give some best practices from other sources, company.

+## 5. Warning for special case, rare conditions, important things to be paid attention to

+## 6. Additional note

+## 7. Example

+## 8. References

+## 8. Story behind it